yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-004_Access_Checkout_Page.md

 ---

 ## ✅ Expected Result

-User is redirected to the checkout page
+- User is redirected to the checkout page
+- "Select an address" page is displayed
+- No errors occur during navigation